PodcastsArtsWhat It Takes®

 Latest episode

-Ozempic is one of the most import new medications in a generation.
-The scientist who created it is a self-described "nerd," who grew up on a farm in Denmark and has no interest in the limelight.
+Ozempic is one of the most important new medications in a generation.
+The driving force behind it is the Danish pharmaceutical company Novo Nordisk, which has been invested in GLP-1 research since the early 1990s.
+The leading scientist in this domain, a self-described "nerd," who grew up on a farm in Denmark and has no interest in the limelight.
 Lotte Knudsen started her career working on laundry detergent enzymes, but eventually joined a team at the Danish pharmaceutical company Novo Nordisk that was tasked with looking for new treatments for diabetes.
 She was convinced that a recently discovered human hormone called GLP-1 could be made into a powerful medication, not only for Type 2 diabetes, but also for weight loss.
 It took 20 years of hard work and persistence for her and her team to figure it out, but their creation now shows promise as a worthy foe of heart disease, kidney disease, Parkinson's, alcoholism & Alzheimer's as well.
 In this episode Lotte Knudsen tells her story, and we hear from two of the other scientists who made critical contributions to this revolution in medicine: Mads Thomsen and Daniel Drucker.

 When he was just 26 years old, Gustavo Dudamel arrived from Venezuela to become conductor and music director of the Los Angeles Philharmonic.
 He immediately became one of the world's most beloved figures in classical music.
 He's collaborated with pop stars (including Billie Eilish, Nas and Christina Aguilera).
 He's played the Super Bowl half-time show.
 He even the model for the main character in the hit tv series "Mozart in the Jungle".
 Sixteen years later, after making an enormous mark on the LA Phil and the city of LA, Gustavo Dudamel is preparing to move east, as music director and artistic director of the New York Philharmonic.
 He talks here about coming up as a musician and a budding conductor in "El Sistema", Venezuela's classical music training ground for children of all backgrounds.
 He describes conducting his toy figurines while listening to the world's greatest orchestras, before he even understood what conductors actually do.
 And he shares his love of music - all music - and his work to erase boundaries between audiences.